phishx-docs/phishx-docs.github.io/docs/en/guide/people/lists/import_list.md

    Optionally in **Labels** define labels to categorize your list.

-   Optionally in **Pattern** define the pattern for your email and fields.
+   Optionally in **Pattern** define the pattern for your e-mail and fields.

    Click **Actions** -> **Import File**.